find-in-docs/documents/README.md

-# postgresService
+# documents
-Database service that talks to a PostgreSQL database
+Database service that talks to a database to store and retrieve documents